Ménière's disease is a condition of the inner ear that causes sudden attacks of:

 - feel unsteady on your feet

-- hear ringing, roaring or buzzing inside the ear
+- hear ringing, roaring or buzzing inside your ear

 - have a sudden drop in hearing

-These symptoms, which typically happen all at once, can last minutes or hours, but most commonly last 2 to 3 hours.
+These symptoms typically happen all at once and can last minutes or hours, but most commonly last 2 to 3 hours.

 The condition usually starts in 1 ear, but can spread to both ears over time.